juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 using different Nvidia Propietary drivers 470 510 525 535 </br>
 older drivers are "incomplete". </br>
 BUT...</br>
-Nouveau NV137 driver: all AppImage icons show in 20.04.4 LTS </br>
+Nouveau NV137 driver: all AppImage icons show on 20.04.4 LTS </br>
 Nouveau NV126 driver: 25% AppImage icons Do Not show on 20.04.4 LTS </br>

 the only way fixing this problem: </br>